faisalmemon/ios-crash-dump-analysis-book/markdown/CrashReport.md

 System Integrity Protection: enabled
 ```

-Modern macOS by default runs as "rootless".
+Modern macOS by default runs as "rootless"\index{computer!rootless}.
 This means that even if we are logged in as the superuser we cannot change system binaries.
 Those are protected with the help of firmware.
-It is possible to boot macOS with System Integrity Protection disabled.
+It is possible to boot macOS with System Integrity Protection\index{computer!System Integrity Protection} disabled.
 If we only get crashes where SIP is disabled, then we need to ask why SIP is off and what changes were made to the Operating System.

 ### macOS Crash Report Exception Section